richardwestenra/guardian-dev-test/readme.md

 5. Use the following grunt commands:
     - `grunt serve` runs the server for local dev work
     - `grunt` creates a production build in `/dist/`
-    - `grunt deploy` makes a build and deploys it to the test server with Git
+    - `grunt deploy` makes a build and deploys it to gh-pages
     - `grunt zip` makes a build and creates a zipped deliverable file in `/zips`

-#### Note:

-- Social/embed images go in the `/app/social` directory, NOT the `/app/images` directory, in order to prevent their filenames being revved.